 You can upload any type of files, and automate repetitive tasks.
 Inventory tracking monitors stock at every point.
 All-in-all, Monday.com is one of the best collaboration tools for remote teams to stay productive.

 💵 Price: Beyond a Free forever plan (up to five seats), there are Basic ($10/user/month), Standard ($12/user/month) and Pro ($20/user/month) options.

 Dropbox is mainly a tool for storing information in the cloud.
 But its widespread usage and “anytime-anywhere” access makes it one of the best collaboration tools for remote teams.
 Team members can upload files to Dropbox and share them with other members, including external guests.

 With Dropbox, you can work efficiently with teammates and clients.
 You’ll be able to keep tabs on projects and keep all your data safe.
 Admins can create authoritative groups and enable multi-team login.
-It integrates easily with other collaboration tools for teams like Slack, Zoom and Google Workspace.
+It integrates easily with other virtual collaboration tools for teams like Slack, Zoom and Google Workspace.
 It also offers a feature to securely sign important documents, without leaving Dropbox.

 💵 Price: Personal Plans include Plus ($11.99) and Family ($19.99).
 Business Plans include Professional ($19.99), Standard ($18/user/month) and Advanced ($30/user/month).
 The business plans also offer free trials.

 If you’re a team of designers working from different locations, you can rely on Figma to get you all onto the same page.
 It’s easy for everyone to use, since it’s not platform specific, and can work across browsers.